Listen · Learn · Lead

 REGISTRATION INFORMATION

 Register now to participate in the webinar series.
-The 75-minute sessions will take place on Thursdays at 1:30pm Eastern from September 17 to December 17, 2020.
-They will be presented live in webinar format, providing participants with the opportunity to view speakers and submit questions during a live Q & A.
+The 75-minute sessions took place on Thursdays at 1:30pm Eastern from September 17 to December 17, 2020.
+They were presented live in webinar format, providing participants with the opportunity to view speakers and submit questions during a live Q & A

 If you register after the start of the series, you will immediately gain access to all of the sessions and resources you’ve missed.